405th AFSB virtual townhall emphasizes importance of local national workforce

+KAISERSLAUTERN, Germany – The 405th Army Field Support Brigade recognizes its local national workforce as a critically important element of the organization and pivotal to mission success.
+Recently, the 405th AFSB conducted a virtual townhall for its local national employees, and more than 400 host nation employees from Germany, Italy, Poland, Netherlands and Belgium participated.

-More than 400 local national employees from Germany, Italy, Poland, Netherlands and Belgium participated in the 405th Army Field Support Brigade’s local national employee virtual townhall Jan.
-22. The townhall was facilitated by Christine Schneider, the 405th AFSB labor advisor, and led by the 405th AFSB deputy to the commander, James “Mac” McGinnis.
-(U.S. Army courtesy graphic)
+Facilitated by Christine Schneider, the 405th AFSB labor advisor, and led by the 405th AFSB deputy to the commander, James “Mac” McGinnis, the townhall took place using MS Teams, Jan.
+22 across Europe.

+“What we are trying to do is get information out to our local national workforce and have an open dialogue with all of our local national employees,” McGinnis said.
+“During these townhalls we are able to provide the latest information, what the command is doing that impacts them, and we’re able to discuss other topics that the employees ask us to talk about.”

+Several topics were raised during the virtual townhall, both by the local national workforce who were tuned in from their various locations and duty stations and directly from the brigade deputy to the commander and the brigade labor advisor.

 |Date Taken: